-- A. "energy efficiency" means measures, including energy conservation measures, or programs that target consumer behavior, equipment or devices to result in a decrease in consumption of electricity without reducing the amount or quality of energy services; - B. "renewable energy" means electric energy generated by use of renewable energy resources and delivered to a rural electric cooperative; - C. "renewable energy certificate" means a certificate or other record, in a format approved by the public regulation commission, that represents all the environmental attributes from one megawatt-hour of electricity generated from renewable energy; - D. "renewable energy resource" means electric or useful thermal energy: - (1) generated by use of the following energy resources, with or without energy storage and delivered to a rural electric cooperative: - (a) solar, wind and geothermal;
+A. "energy efficiency" means measures, including energy conservation measures, or programs that target consumer behavior, equipment or devices to result in a decrease in consumption of electricity without reducing the amount or quality of energy services;

+B. "renewable energy" means electric or useful thermal energy:

+(1) generated by use of low- or zero-emissions generation technology with substantial long-term production potential; and

+(2) generated by use of renewable energy resources that may include:

+(a) solar, wind and geothermal resources;

-- (b) hydropower facilities brought in service on or after July 1, 2007; - (c) other hydropower facilities supplying no greater than the amount of energy from hydropower facilities that were part of an energy supply portfolio prior to July 1, 2007; - (d) fuel cells that do not use fossil fuels to create electricity; - (e) biomass resources, limited to agriculture or animal waste, small diameter timber, not to exceed eight inches, salt cedar and other phreatophyte or woody vegetation removed from river basins or watersheds in New Mexico; provided that these resources are from facilities certified by the energy, minerals and natural resources department to: 1) be of appropriate scale to have sustainable feedstock in the near vicinity; 2) have zero life cycle carbon emissions; and 3) meet scientifically determined restoration, sustainability and soil nutrient principles; and - (f) landfill gas and anaerobically digested waste biomass; and - (2) does not include electric energy generated by use of fossil fuel or nuclear energy; - E. "useful thermal energy" means renewable energy delivered from a source that can be metered and that is delivered in the state to an end user in the form of direct heat, steam or hot water or other thermal form that is used for heating, cooling, humidity control, process use or other valid end-use energy requirements and for which fossil fuel or electricity would otherwise be consumed; - F. "zero carbon resource" means an electricity generation resource that emits no carbon dioxide into the atmosphere, or that reduces methane emitted into the atmosphere in an amount equal to no less than one-tenth of the tons of carbon dioxide emitted into the atmosphere, as a result of electricity production; and - G. "zero carbon resource standard" means providing New Mexico rural electric cooperative retail customers with electricity generated from one hundred percent zero carbon resources.
+(b) hydropower facilities brought in service after July 1, 2007;

+(c) fuel cells that are not fossil fueled; and

+(d) biomass resources, such as agriculture or animal waste, small diameter timber, salt cedar and other phreatophyte or woody vegetation removed from river basins or watersheds in New Mexico, landfill gas and anaerobically digested waste biomass; but

+(3) does not include electric energy generated by use of fossil fuel or nuclear energy; and

+C. "useful thermal energy" means renewable energy delivered from a source that can be metered and that is delivered in the state to an end user in the form of direct heat, steam or hot water or other thermal form that is used for heating, cooling, humidity control, process use or other valid end-use energy requirements and for which fossil fuel or electricity would otherwise be consumed.

 History: Laws 2007, ch.
 4, § 4; 2015, ch.
 64, § 2; 2015, ch.
-71, § 2; 2019, ch.
-65, § 27.
+71, § 2.